Interior Architecture (BFA)

 Faculty Highlights

-Dave is a prolific public speaker at over one hundred conferences spanning from Australia to California and has taught or been a visiting lecturer at the University of Kansas, Illinois Institute of Technology, Florida State University, St Mary’s College, and now Columbia College Chicago.
+As a prolific public speaker, Dave has presented at dozens of conferences across the Globe and has been a visiting lecturer at the University of Kansas, Illinois Institute of Technology, Florida State University, St Mary’s College, and now Columbia College Chicago.
+Dave lives and teaches that designers have the ability AND the responsibility to make our world a better place through their design vision.

 Alumni Success